Xbox Series X restock date — track on Twitter, Walmart, Target and more

-Tracking Xbox Series X restock dates is no easy task.
-Oftentimes, the console sells out just as fast as it appears in stock.
-While the Xbox Series S is somewhat easier to find, it too can sell out if you wait too long.
+Tracking Xbox Series X restock is far from an easy task.
+And even when you do get wind of a restock, you need to be lightning fast to actually buy a console.
+The same holds true for the Xbox Series S.

-Tom's Guide is here to help you keep on top of all the latest Xbox Series X restock dates at all major U.S. retailers.
-Keep this page bookmarked and refreshed, and check out the retailers below to have the best chance of finding out where to buy the Xbox Series X.
+Nevertheless, Tom's Guide is here to help.
+We keep track of the latest Xbox Series X and Seires S restock rumors, tips, and drops.
+And we've pulled together a suite of U.S. retailers to help you have a one-stop-shop for finding where to buy the Xbox Seires X and Series S.

 Where to buy Xbox Series X: Restock links and updates

-As of 6:35 a.m.
-ET on March 27, there is no Xbox Series X restock at any major retailer.
-However, Walmart is offering the Xbox Series S via an Xbox All Access subscription.
-You'll need to apply for a Citizen's One line of credit to get this deal.
+As of 9:40 a.m.
+ET on March 31, there is no Xbox Series X restock at any major retailer.
 In the meantime, you can check the following retailers below to see who may have Xbox Series X restock in the near future.

 - Best Buy: Xbox Series X | Xbox Series S (last restock March 26)